cbworden/shake-doc/references.rst

 .. _caprio2015:

 Caprio, M., B. Tarigan, C.B.
 Worden, D.J.
 Wald, S. Wiemer (2015).
-Are relationships between intensity and ground motion regionally dependent?, accepted by Bull.
+Ground Motion to Intensity Conversion Equations (GMICEs): A Global Relationship and Evaluation of Regional Dependency.
+Bull.
 Seism.
 Soc.
-Am.
+Am., Vol. 105, No. 3.

 Chiou, B.S.J, and R.R.
 Youngs (2008a).
 An NGA model for the average horizontal component of peak ground motion and response spectra, Earthquake Spectra, 24(1): 173-215.